MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 1. Sign into [Power Apps](https://make.powerapps.com).
 1. Select **Azure Synapse Link** from the left navigation.
 1. Select an existing Azure Synapse Link for Dataverse profile, and then select **Link to Microsoft Fabric**.
 1. You're prompted to choose a Power BI premium workspace to continue.
 A list of workspaces in the same region as your environment are displayed.
 If you don’t see a workspace in the drop-down list, you might need to create one, and then return to this task.
-More information: [Create a Fabric workspace](#create-a-fabric-workspace)
+More information [Link to Microsoft Fabric](#link-to-microsoft-fabric)
 1. Select **OK**.
 Validations are performed and the required artifacts are created in Fabric.
 1. Select **View in Microsoft Fabric** open Fabric lakehouse.
 1. You can add or remove tables using by selecting **Manage tables**.
 When you add a table, an initial sync is performed.
 When the initial sync is completed, select **Refresh Fabric tables** to refresh the Dataverse shortcut added to your Fabric lakehouse.